Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: High- and low-resolution pressure projections comparison

-Fig. \ref{p maps 2 h l} presents pressure maps from the \textit{Fil} direction in the high (left) and low resolution (right).
-The maps are $\sim$ 12~Mpc wide and centered on the Virgo cluster center.
+Fig. \ref{p maps 2 h l} presents pressure maps from the Fil direction in the high- (left) and low-resolution (right) simulations.
+The maps are $\sim$ 12~Mpc wide and centred on the Virgo cluster centre.
 The circle is the virial radius.
-It shows that the pressure discontinuity due to the AGN feedback in the core of the cluster is more extended in the low resolution simulation due to numerical diffusion as discussed in section \ref{sec:6}.
+It shows that the pressure discontinuity due to the AGN feedback in the cluster's core is more extended in the low-resolution simulation due to numerical diffusion, as discussed in Section \ref{sec:6}.